top of page

 I remember the mental checklist I'd go through when my oldest was just a newborn: does she need milk?
 Diaper change?
 Would bouncing help?
 Snuggle her into a wrap on me?

 An infant ping-pongs in one direction when they're feeling any range of emotion — whether it's happy, tired, hungry, stressed — the baby wants you.
-When you put aside the sleepless nights, that's one reason why that stage of life can feel easier than the toddler age.
-Your baby always wants you to soothe whatever they're feeling.

 The toddler age kicks off a development stage where even bigger feelings come to the surface, and your child can ping-pong in many directions.

-Rather than reaching out for mama, a toddler may act out with a full-range of emotions, some of which may include pulling away from you.
+Rather than reaching out for mama, a toddler may act out with a full range of emotions.
+Some of which may include pulling away from you.

 When in reality, they're having a tough time and likely need extra support.